ericmedvet/slides/intro-ml-er-2223/04-tree-based.md

 - maybe the attendant was distracted
 - maybe they were two "Portoghesi"
 - maybe they were the attendant's kids
-  - i.e., the real system is stochastic and we observed a case were the least probable case happened
+  - i.e., the real system is stochastic and we observed a case where the least probable case happened
 - maybe the owner wrongly wrote down two observations

 More in general: there's some **noise in the data**!